celluloid/celluloid-logos/README.md

 celluloid-logos
 ===============

-A collection of Celluloid logo artwork in raster and vector format.
+A collection of Celluloid logo artwork in raster and vector format

 celluloid
 ---------